Randonee/BasisApple/README.md

 See https://github.com/Randonee/Basis for build instructions.

 * First download and install from trunk
-* Then, from the example directory run the command: haxelib run Basis build.basis apple
+* Then, from the example directory run the command: haxelib run Basis build.basis ios

 Documentation
 -------------